ARDUINO WIFI

 Arduino MKR1000

-The Arduino MKR1000 is a microcontroller based on the Atmel ATSAMW25 SoC (System on Chip), that is part of the SmartConnect family of Atmel Wireless devices, specifically designed for IoT projects and devices.
-A good 32 bit computational power similar to the Zero board, the usual rich set of I/O interfaces, low power WiFi with a Cryptochip for secure communication, and the ease of use of the Arduino Software (IDE) for code development and programming.
+The Arduino MKR1000 is a microcontroller based on the Atmel ATSAMW25 SoC (System on Chip), which is part of the SmartConnect family of Atmel Wireless devices, specifically designed for IoT projects and devices.
+A good 32-bit computational power similar to the Zero board, the usual rich set of I/O interfaces, low-power WiFi with a Cryptochip for secure communication, and the ease of use of the Arduino Software (IDE) for code development and programming.
 All these features make this board the preferred choice for the emerging IoT battery-powered projects in a compact form factor.

-The following example will allow connecting the MKR1000 device to the cloud platform in a few lines using the WiFi interface.
-Just modify the arduino_secrets.h file with your own information.
+This example will allow connecting the MKR1000 device to the cloud platform in a few lines using the WiFi interface.
+The arduino_secrets.h

 #define THINGER_SERIAL_DEBUG